 Fun Facts About Thanksgiving

-Need some kid-friendly conversation starters around the Thanksgiving table on Thursday?
+Need some kid-friendly conversation starters around the Thanksgiving table?
 Check out some of these fun facts to share!

 What turkey?
 Lobster, rabbit, chicken, fish, squashes, beans, chestnuts, hickory nuts, onions, leeks, dried fruits, maple syrup and honey, radishes, cabbage, carrots, eggs, and goat cheese are thought to have made up the first Thanksgiving feast.